rafalkaron/rafalkaron.github.io/content/blog/photo-development-process.md

 ## Improvement ideas

-The thing I like about photos development is that I can circle back to my edits when I feel like doing it.
-When I look at the photo, I can see that I may be tempted to do the following in the future:
+The thing I like about photos development is that I can circle back to my edits whenever I feel like doing it.
+I may be tempted to try the following in the future:

 Crop the right side of the photo.
 : There's more negative space between the clouds and mountains than on the left.